elki-project/elki-project.github.io/tutorial/outlier.md

           // Store score
           scores.putDouble(id, mv.getSampleStddev());
         }
+{% endhighlight %}

 Adding a parameterizer
 ----------------------

 Right now, we can invoke the algorithm from Java (albeit a bit tricky), but we also want to be able to use the GUI and command line interface.
-For this we need to implement [Parameterization](./Parameterization), namely add an [AbstractParameterizer](./releases/current/doc/de/lmu/ifi/dbs/elki/utilities/optionhandling/AbstractParameterizer.html).
+For this we need to implement [Parameterization](./Parameterization), namely add an [AbstractParameterizer](/releases/current/doc/de/lmu/ifi/dbs/elki/utilities/optionhandling/AbstractParameterizer.html).
 This is as *public static inner class named `Parameterizer`* (otherwise it will not be found!).
 The stub obtained from extracting the superclass parameterizer is:

-    #!java
+{% highlight java %}
       public static class Parameterizer<O>
           extends AbstractDistanceBasedAlgorithm.Parameterizer<O> {
         @Override